Heat treating

-Heat treating (or heat treatment) is a group of industrial, thermal and metalworking processes used to alter the physical, and sometimes chemical, properties of a material.
+Heat treating (or heat treatment) is a group of industrial, thermal and metalworking processes used to alter the physical, and sometimes chemical properties of a material.
 The most common application is metallurgical.
 Heat treatments are also used in the manufacture of many other materials, such as glass.
-Heat treatment involves the use of heating or chilling, normally to extreme temperatures, to achieve the desired result such as softening or hardening of a material.
+Heat treatment involves the use of heating or chilling, normally to extreme temperatures, to achieve the desired result, such as the softening or hardening of a material.
 Heat treatment techniques include annealing, case hardening, precipitation strengthening, tempering, carburizing, normalizing and quenching.
-Although the term heat treatment applies only to processes where the heating and cooling are done for the specific purpose of altering properties intentionally, heating and cooling often occur incidentally during other manufacturing processes such as hot forming or welding.
+Although the term heat treatment applies only to processes where the heating and cooling are done for the specific purpose of altering properties intentionally, heating and cooling often occur incidentally during other manufacturing processes, such as hot forming or welding.

 Physical processes

 Allotropes of iron, showing the differences in lattice structures between alpha iron (low temperature) and gamma iron (high temperature).
 The alpha iron has no spaces for carbon atoms to reside, while the gamma iron is open to the free movement of small carbon atoms.

 Photomicrographs of steel.
 Top: In annealed (slowly cooled) steel, the carbon precipitates forming layers of ferrite (iron) and cementite (carbide).
 Bottom: In quenched (quickly cooled) steel, the carbon remains trapped in the iron, creating great internal stresses in the needle or plate-like grains.

 Metallic materials consist of a microstructure of small crystals called "grains" or crystallites.
 The nature of the grains (i.e. grain size and composition) is one of the most effective factors that can determine the overall mechanical behavior of the metal.
 Heat treatment provides an efficient way to manipulate the properties of the metal by controlling the rate of diffusion and the rate of cooling within the microstructure.
 Heat treating is often used to alter the mechanical properties of a metallic alloy, manipulating properties such as the hardness, strength, toughness, ductility, and elasticity.

 There are two mechanisms that may change an alloy's properties during heat treatment: the formation of martensite causes the crystals to deform intrinsically, and the diffusion mechanism causes changes in the homogeneity of the alloy.

 The crystal structure consists of atoms that are grouped in a very specific arrangement, called a lattice.
 In most elements, this order will rearrange itself, depending on conditions like temperature and pressure.
 This rearrangement called allotropy or polymorphism, may occur several times, at many different temperatures for a particular metal.
 In alloys, this rearrangement may cause an element that will not normally dissolve into the base metal to suddenly become soluble, while a reversal of the allotropy will make the elements either partially or completely insoluble.